Mike Lopinto, director

 With special guest

-FestivalSouth® opens its 12th season in person and online with a FestivalFavorite, the Hub City Players, in a special show created just for our audiences - Broadway in the ‘Burg, Saturday, June 5, 7:30 p.m. at the Mannoni Performing Arts Center on the Southern Miss Campus.
-Featuring a special reunion of the Hub City Players casts of Rock of Ages, James and the Giant Peach, Steel Magnolias, Sister Act, and Kinky Boots, as well as Hub City Players LOL Cabaret regulars, the night will include highlights from each of their past shows, a live band, and a few surprises.
-Limited tickets are available now at festivalsouth.org.
+FestivalSouth® opened its 12th season in person and online with a FestivalFavorite, the Hub City Players, in a special show created just for our audiences - Broadway in the ‘Burg, Saturday, June 5, 7:30 p.m. at the Mannoni Performing Arts Center on the Southern Miss Campus.
+Featuring a special reunion of the Hub City Players casts of Rock of Ages, James and the Giant Peach, Steel Magnolias, Sister Act, and Kinky Boots, as well as Hub City Players LOL Cabaret regulars, the night included highlights from each of their past shows, a live band, and a few surprises.

 “After such a long hiatus from the stage, this show is a cathartic family reunion that we as performers and Hattiesburg needs,” said Tammy Mansfield.
 “While the show contains ovation-worthy hit after hit, I think the audience is going to be particularly moved by the opening number Mike Lopinto has planned.”